alexuserid/notes/README.md

 # bashNotes

-Here is some useful bash scripts
+Here is some useful bash scripts and notes